Prasannaverse13/GrantAxiom/README.md

 **The Ultimate AI Auditor & Workbench for Scientific Proposals**

 GrantAxiom is an advanced AI-powered application designed to streamline the scientific grant writing process.
-By leveraging the reasoning capabilities of Google's **Gemini 2.5 Flash**, it acts as a rigorous auditor, a creative visualizer, and a research assistant, helping scientists secure funding with precision.
+By leveraging the reasoning capabilities of Google's **Gemini 3**, it acts as a rigorous auditor, a creative visualizer, and a research assistant, helping scientists secure funding with precision.

 ---